michael-ritter/jupyterhub-combopt-ma4502/docs/docs/add_users.md

 ## Log to JupyterHub in as the new user

-Now browse to the domain name we set up before and log into JupyterHub as the new user ```gabby```.
-Note the new user ```gabby``` doesn't have any files in their Jupyter notebook file browser.
-This is because the home directory of the user ```gabby``` is empty.
+Now browse to the domain name we set up before and log into JupyterHub as the new user ```viviana```.
+Note the new user ```viviana``` doesn't have any files in their Jupyter notebook file browser.
+This is because the home directory of the user ```viviana``` is empty.

 ![Gabby Sign in](images/jh_sign_in_gabby.png)

 ![notebook list is empty](images/nb_notebook_list_is_empty.png)

-If you create a new notebook, that notebook will be saved in the ```gabby``` home directory.
+If you create a new notebook, that notebook will be saved in the ```viviana``` home directory.
 Make sure to stop the server and logout as we did before by clicking [Control Panel] in the upper right and selecting [Stop My Server] and [Logout].

 ## Summary